mozilla/mentat/README.md

 cargo run serve -- --help
 ````

 For most `cargo` commands you can pass the `-p` argument to run the command just on that package.
-By convention, the package name will be "datomish-directory-name".
-So, `cargo build -p datomish-query-parser` will build just the "query-parser" folder.
+So, `cargo build -p mentat_query_parser` will build just the "query-parser" folder.

 ## License